 China’s “Golden Week” refers to the two two-week holidays around the National Day of October 1st and the Lunar Calendar Spring Festival which usually falls in January or February of each year.
-In this period, tens of millions of Chinese travel, take holidays or go to shopping malls.
+During this period, tens of millions of Chinese travel, take holidays, or go to shopping malls.

 But due to Covid-19, what will happen during Golden week 2020?
 Will the Chinese still choose to travel and if so what will be the most popular destinations?

-The Chinese National Day and the Golden week are coming
+The Chinese National Day and Golden week are coming

 The Chinese National Day (国庆节) is celebrated annually on October 1 as a public holiday in the People’s Republic of China commemorating the establishment of the People’s Republic of China on October 1, 1949.

 Festivities and concerts are usually held nationwide on this day, with a grand military parade and mass pageant event held on select years.
 The legal holiday for Chinese National Day is 3 days in mainland China, 2 days in Macau, and 1 day in Hong Kong.
 The 7-day holiday from Oct.
 1st to 7th is called ‘Golden Week’, during which a large number of Chinese people go traveling.

 It is called Golden Week because, falling in the autumn season with clear weather and comfortable temperatures, is a golden time for travel.

 As we said before, during the Golden Week, lots of Chinese go traveling.
 The weeklong holiday enables both short-distance and long-distance trips, resulting in a boom in tourist revenue, as well as an overwhelming tourist crowd.